The term is a combination of the word “chorea” and the word “athetosis.”

 - Constant twisting movements.

-Before an episode, you may feel your muscles begin to tense or other physical symptoms.
+Before an episode, you may feel your muscles begin to tense or have other physical symptoms.
 Attacks can last from 10 seconds to over an hour.

 Treatment of choreoathetosis